muhdhanifirfan/2510-ITT440/10% Individual Assignment/M3CS2554C/ANIS NURSABRINA LOKMAN/README.md

 ## 📘 1.
 Introduction
 This project focuses on **evaluating the performance of a Moodle-based web application** through **load testing** and **stress testing** using **Apache JMeter**.
-The objective is to identify how the system behaves under normal, heavy, and extreme traffic conditions — measuring response time, throughput, and server stability.
+The objective is to identify how the system behaves under normal, heavy, and extreme traffic conditions by measuring response time, throughput, and server stability.

 ---